Table of Contents

 While you’re designing an ad that contains a primary image, use the same approach with the copy that goes with your image.
 Some plumbing business owners think there are more benefits to including all the services they offer in ads.
 Nope.
 A jumbled message doesn’t attract attention, it repels it.

 12. Come up with a great plumbing logo idea for your business.

 Know your brand, and emphasize it in the logo.

 Pick colors and fonts carefully.

 Keep your logo simple so you don’t confuse the message.

 A plumbing company’s logo can make or break a business.
-The are capable of establishing a rapport with customers.
+The best logos are capable of establishing a rapport with customers.
 A poorly designed logo can turn off potential clients and discourage customers from giving you a chance.

 Logos can vary widely.
 There might be history to your company’s existing logo—make sure you know what that history is and how it applies to the services you offer.
 Know the personality of your plumbing brand and make sure it meshes with your company culture.